Okipa/laravel-table/README.md

 <h3 id="table-rowsNumberDefinitionTemplate">rowsNumberDefinitionTemplate</h3>

-> Set a custom view path for the rows number selection template.
+> Set a custom view path for the rows number definition template.
 > The default view path is defined in the `config('laravel-table.template.rows_number_definition')` config value.

 **Note:**